Htet-1aung/FP23-Final-Exam_Memory_Game/README.md

 # FP23-Final-Exam_Game_Memory
- The game memory is a haskell implementation of game memory and it's wrapped by electoron and React to make it more like a desktop game.
+ The game memory is a haskell implementation of game memory.

  ## What is game memory?